liaujianjie/nusreviews/backend/DEVELOPER.md

 Editing anonymous items requires an `edit token` which is issued when the item is created

 - valid for 120 days

+# Algolia

+## Search API Key

+**092aa257d26c6e1fb8733a3c0229b176**

+## Developer API Key

+You can get it from Shawn.

+The Developer API key stored in .env has the following rights:

+- addObject
+- analytics
+- browse
+- deleteIndex
+- deleteObject
+- editSettings
+- listIndexes
+- logs
+- search
+- seeUnretrievableAttributes
+- settings